iAnonymous3000/iOS-Hardening-Guide/README.md

 <img src="https://github.com/iAnonymous3000/iOS-Hardening-Guide/assets/32236127/f6942a24-b984-4ce9-9d65-8b853465cd53" alt="automatic-updates_settings" width="300">

 ## Two-Factor Authentication
 Two-factor authentication adds a critical layer of security.
 It combines something you know (your password) and something you have (your device).

+When enabled, you'll need to provide both your password and a six-digit verification code to sign in to your Apple ID account.
+This code is displayed automatically on your trusted devices or sent to your phone number.
+Even if someone knows your password, they won't be able to access your account without also having access to your trusted device or phone number.

+Apple's two-factor authentication is different from two-step verification.
+If you're using two-step verification and want to upgrade to two-factor authentication, you'll need to turn off two-step verification and then turn on two-factor authentication.

+To activate two-factor authentication:
-Activate it under `Settings → [Your name] → Password & Security → Two-factor authentication`.
+1. Go to `Settings → [Your name] → Password & Security`
+2. Tap `Turn On Two-Factor Authentication`
+3. Follow the setup prompts

 ## Optimizing Tracking and Location Services
 Privacy is key.
+Here's how to optimize your tracking and location settings:

+1. Go to `Settings → Privacy & Security → Tracking`
+2. Toggle off `Allow Apps to Request to Track` to prevent apps from tracking your activity across other companies' apps and websites for advertising purposes or sharing your information with data brokers
-Regularly check `Settings → Privacy & Security → Tracking` and toggle off 'Allow Apps to Request to Track'.
-Manage app permissions for location access under `Settings → Location Services`.
+3. Go to `Settings → Location Services` to manage app permissions for location access
+   - Choose to allow location access always, only while using the app, or never
+   - For apps that don't need your precise location, consider granting access to your approximate location instead
+4. Regularly review which apps have location permissions and revoke access for apps that don't need it

 ## Advanced Location Services and Tracking: Disabling for Privacy
-Post-setup, regularly verify location and tracking settings, especially after updates.
-Consider disabling non-essential location services.
+Post-setup, regularly verify location and tracking settings, especially after iOS updates.
+Updates may reset your preferences or introduce new settings.
+Here are some additional steps to minimize tracking:

+1. Go to `Settings → Privacy & Security → Location Services → System Services`
+2. Consider disabling non-essential location services like location-based suggestions and ads
+3. Check for any apps that are requesting background location access
+   - Background access allows apps to track your location even when you're not actively using them
+   - Only grant background access to apps that truly need it, such as navigation or fitness tracking apps

 ## Biometric ID Considerations and Legal Implications
 Biometrics like Touch ID and Face ID are convenient but have legal implications.
+In some jurisdictions, law enforcement can compel you to unlock your device with your face or fingerprint, but they cannot force you to disclose your passcode.

-In some areas, using a passcode offers more legal protection.
-Consider scenarios where biometrics might be less secure than a passcode.
+Consider scenarios where biometrics might be less secure than a passcode:
+- Someone could unlock your device while you're sleeping or unconscious
+- In a robbery or kidnapping situation, you could be physically forced to unlock your device

+If you do choose to use biometrics:
+- Make sure to also set a strong passcode as a backup
+- Remember, you can always disable biometrics quickly by pressing the power button five times in succession, which will require your passcode to unlock

 ## Enhancing Lock Screen Security
 Your lock screen can be a vulnerability.
+To enhance lock screen security:

-Limit accessible features from `Settings → Touch ID/Face ID & Passcode`.
-This helps protect personal information even when your phone is locked.
+1. Go to `Settings → Touch ID/Face ID & Passcode`
+2. Disable access to features like Today View, Notification Center, Control Center, Siri, Reply with Message, Home Control, Wallet, and USB Accessories while your device is locked
+   - The fewer features accessible from the lock screen, the more secure your device will be
+3. Go to `Settings → Display & Brightness → Auto-Lock` and set a reasonably short auto-lock timeout
+   - This ensures your device will lock quickly when not in use, even if you forget to lock it manually

 ## Disable Control Center when locked